Graduate Course Description

 ME 577-3 Bioprocess Engineering.
 This course introduces the Mechanical and/or the Biomedical Engineer to the applications of bioprocesses to biotechnology, bacterial cell cultivation, animal cell cultivation, plant cell cultivation, and medical applications bioprocessing.
 Attention will be given to a short survey of the working cells and rectors for cell growth, but will be an overview in nature.

 ME 580-1 to 2 Seminar.
 Presentations of topics in the broad areas of mechanical engineering such as thermal, mechanics, materials and acoustics.
 Prerequisite: enrollment in program leading to Master of Science of Mechanical Engineering.

 ENGR 580-1 Seminar.
 Study and presentation of research topics from students’ own specialty areas within engineering and science.
 Graded S/U only.
 Restricted to: enrollment in the Ph.D. in engineering science program or consent of instructor.

 ME 582-1 Experimental Research Tools.
 Topics important to engineering graduate students engaging in research.
 These topics include: laboratory safety, statistical data analysis, experimental design, library research and chemical hygiene.
 Restricted to graduate enrollment in Engineering.

 ME 583-1 Technical Research Reporting.
 Analysis of technical and scientific writing: journal article, thesis, research paper.
 Guidelines and principles for writing engineering research literature and proposals.
-Term project involving thesis or research paper proposal to meet department requirements.
+Term project involving thesis or research paper proposal to meet program requirements.
 Prerequisite: 582.
 Special approval needed from the instructor.